-The Louvre received its name from (Château du Louvre), a fortified castle built by King Philip II of France to reinforce the walls he had built around Paris for protection.
+The Louvre received its name from (Château du Louvre), a fortified castle built by King Philip II of France to reinforce his walls around Paris for protection.

 The fortified Louvre castle was later demolished to make way for the Louvre Palace.

-The Louvre’s original dungeons, along with two of the four original walls, were not completely demolished, and visitors can view the remains in a collection named Medieval Louvre.
+The Louvre’s original dungeons and two of the four original walls were not completely demolished, and visitors can view the remains in a collection named Medieval Louvre.